How to Find the Best SaaS Billing Platform: A Complete Guide

 2. Subscription billing management

-If you’re wanting to meet the payment needs of SaaS businesses, you must meet the needs of their billing model.
-In addition to recurring billing, subscription management involves setup fees, renewal automation, Card Not Present transactions, and more.
+If you’re wanting to meet the payment needs of SaaS businesses, you must meet the needs of their billing models.
+In addition to recurring billing, subscription management involves setup fees, automated renewals, Card Not Present transactions, and more.
 Being able to offer these high-powered features to your customers will allow you to compete more effectively with other B2B payment processing solutions, such as Chargify and Chargebee.

 3. Built-in payment analytics